Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

    $ ./stop.sh
    ```

-# Installation
+# Deployment

-This section will guide you through the installation of the Kafka Connector to get it up and running in a very short time.
+This section will guide you through the deployment of the Kafka Connector to get it up and running in a very short time.

+You have two options:

+- Deploy manually
+- Deploy with Docker

+## Deploy Manually

-## Requirements
+### Requirements

 - JDK (Java Development Kit) v17 or newer
 - [Lightstreamer Broker](https://lightstreamer.com/download/) (also referred to as _Lightstreamer Server_) v7.4.2 or newer.
 Follow the installation instructions in the `LS_HOME/GETTING_STARTED.TXT` file included in the downloaded package.
 - [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/?utm_campaign=tm.pmm_cd.cwc_partner_Lightstreamer_tryfree&utm_source=Lightstreamer&utm_medium=partnerref) account

-## Deploy
+### Install

 Download the deployment archive `lightstreamer-kafka-connector-<version>.zip` from the [Releases](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/) page.
 Alternatively, check out this repository and execute the following command from the [`kafka-connector-project`](/kafka-connector-project/) folder: